cjneely10/EukMetaSanity/INSTALLATION.md

 ./INSTALL.sh -t <num-threads> -d /path/to/download-location
 ```

+Be sure you have >128GB of storage space and 4-8 hours to complete the installation and database downloads.

 Your `~/.bashrc` file will be modified to append updated environment variables.
 You may change this using the `-b` flag.

 The installation script accepts the following command-line arguments: